bbrrck/bbrrck.github.io/_posts/2017-05-05-compress-paper-pdf.markdown

 layout      : post
 title       : Compressing papers with ghostscript date        : 2017-05-05 00:00:00
-permalink   : compress-paper-pdf
+permalink   : compress-paper-pdf.html
 category    : research
 ---

 When searching for ways to compress the size of a ~50MB paper pdf, I've discovered the following ghostscript command ([askUbuntu](https://askubuntu.com/a/256449/181265), [TeX StackExchange](https://tex.stackexchange.com/a/19047/45772))
 ```bash